-1.13 Security at the border of Eastern Europe and more attention on Transnistria
+1.13 Security at the border of Eastern Europe and more attention on Transnistria (Former 1.37 prior to London 2019)

 Notes:

 - That the eastern border of Europe faces political and military conflicts.
 Frozen military conflicts such as Transnistria are real threat for EU border this region is a gate for drug, weapon and human trafficking; - Syria civil war causes emigrants to Balkan countries, especially for Romania and Bulgaria, which exceeds their capacity and experience to how to handle the issue; - That the energy market of Balkan countries is limited in alternative sources of energy.
 Therefore, diversification and security of energy market, besides gas and petroleum problem, is hard to ensure.